SCCapstone/PowerSwitchCoders/README.md

   displaying an error from another script
   5.b: Debug log should read "You have clicked the button"
 6. For other testing, select the EditMode Tab and hit Run all - all tests should pass

+<a href="https://sccapstone.github.io/PowerSwitchCoders/about" title="About Page"> About Our Team </a>